Vermont – Green Mountain State

 Vermont is both one of the smallest and oldest states in the USA, and therefore has a lot to see and do.
 The state is located in the northeastern United States, and borders Canada, among others.
 The small state is best known for its maple syrup, producing more maple syrup than any other state in the United States.

 Vermont’s largest city is Burlington, while Montpelier is the state capital.
-See cities in Vermont by population.

 Facts about Vermont